Haripur, Sunsari

-Haripur is a village development committee in Sunsari District in the Kosi Zone of south-eastern Nepal.
+Haripur also Known as Bhantabari is a neighborhood in Koshi Rural Municipality of Sunsari District of Koshi Province, Nepal.
+Previously it was a separate Village Development Committee in Sunsari District in the Koshi Zone of Nepal.
+Haripur was incorporated into Koshi rural municipality in 2017.
 At the time of the 1991 Nepal census it had a population of 6499 people living in 1240 individual households.